LuiseFreese/workshop/lab-3-build-a-modal-component.md

 ```

-//TODO change to reference control names for name, start and end date from Robin

 What we also want is then to make the modal disappear.
 We do this by toggling a variable on **Visible** property of the component.